tribalwarshelp/map-generator/README.md

 # map-generator

-[TribalWars](https://www.tribalwars.net/en-dk/) server map generation package.
+A package for generating server maps.